Kouei-Lin/Tutorial/README.md

-Let me know if there's any problem accessing the Notion website.
+Let me know if there's any problem accessing the Notion page.

 Discord `Kouei#3588`